xobjectz/otpcr/docs/manual.rst

     ::

         [Unit]
-        Description=The 117 communication record of the year 2019 to the Office of the Prosecutor of the International Criminal Court
+        Description=Office of the Prosecutor's Communication Record 117 of 2019.
         Requires=network-online.target
         After=network-online.target